Hurricane Blas (2022)

 Hurricane Blas was a Category 1 hurricane that brought winds and flooding to several Mexican states in June 2022.
 The second named storm and second hurricane of the 2022 Pacific hurricane season, Blas developed from a low-pressure area off the coast of southwestern Mexico.
 It became a tropical depression on June 14. and strengthened into a tropical storm later that same day.
 Blas became a hurricane the next day, while paralleling the coast.
-The system reached its peak intensity on June 17, at 15:00 UTC, with maximum sustained winds of 75 kn and a central pressure of 978 mbar.
-Later, Blas turned to the west and weakened, becoming a tropical depression on June 20, before transitioning into a post-tropical cyclone on that same day.
+The system reached its peak intensity on June 16, at 00:00 UTC, with maximum sustained winds of 75 kn and a central pressure of 978 mbar.
+Later, Blas turned to the west and weakened, becoming a tropical storm, before transitioning into a post-tropical cyclone on June 19.

 Damage from the hurricane was minor as it remained offshore.
 All totaled, Blas was responsible for the deaths of four people in Mexico.